ghamadi/react-nimble-store/README.md

 }
 ```

-Or, if you prefer to create one global store, you can use slices.
+2. If you prefer to create one global store, you can use slices.
 However, keep in mind that you need to maintain unique names for properties and actions across the slices.
 ```jsx
 const counterSlice = (setState, getState) => ({
   count: 0,